dr-matt-smith/php-symfony-5-book/00_content/part01/chapter02.md

 ## What we'll make (`basic01`)

-See Figure \ref{new_home_page} for a screenshot of the new homepage we'll create in our first project.
+See Figure \ref{new_home_page} for a screenshot of the new homepage we'll create in our first project (after some  setup steps).

 ![New home page.\label{new_home_page}](./03_figures/lab02/5_twig_page.png)